Patrol torpedo boat PT-109: Separation of PT-109 from her division

 Lieutenant Brantingham on PT-159, leader of Kennedy's division, and originally stationed near Kennedy, first saw radar blips indicating the southbound destroyers just arriving on the scene, and fired his torpedoes from about 1 mi away.
 As he advanced, he did not radio PT-109 to follow, leaving Kennedy and his crew behind in the darkness.
-All of Brantingham's torpedoes missed the destroyers, and his torpedo tubes caused a small fire, requiring Lieutenant Liebenow's PT, also in Kennedy's division, to swing in front of Brantingham's PT to block the light emitting from his burning torpedo tubes as they could have given away their location to the destroyers.
-Liebenow's 157 fired two more torpedoes that failed to hit their target as well, then both boats laid smoke from their smoke generator and zigzagged away to avoid detection.
+All of Brantingham's torpedoes missed the destroyers, and his torpedo tubes caused a small fire, requiring Lieutenant Liebenow's PT, also in Kennedy's division, to swing in front of Brantingham's PT in an effort to block the light from his burning torpedo tubes, which could have given away their location to the destroyers.
+Liebenow's 157 fired two more torpedoes that failed to hit their target as well, then both boats laid smoke from their smoke generators and zigzagged away to avoid detection.
 No signal of the destroyer's presence was ever radioed or received by PT-109, or the other boat in the division, and skippers Brantingham and Liebenow headed blindly west to Gizo Island and away from the destroyers and PT-109.

 Many of the torpedoes that were fired exploded prematurely or ran at the wrong depth.
-The odds that a Mark 8 torpedo that made it to a destroyer would explode was less than 50%, due to faulty calibration of the detonators, a problem that was not known nor corrected by the Navy until later in the war.
 A few other PTs, including the leader of Division A to the south of Kennedy, intercepted the destroyers on their southbound route close to Kolombangara, but were unable to hit any with torpedoes.
 The boats were radioed by Warfield to return when their torpedoes were expended, but the four boats with radar fired their torpedoes first and were ordered to return to base.
-Commander Warfield's concept of sending orders to the PTs in darkness by radio from 40 mi away and without a view of the battle, was inefficient at best.
-The radar sets the four boats carried were relatively primitive, and sometimes malfunctioned.
+Commander Warfield's concept of sending orders to the PTs in darkness by radio from 40 mi away, without a view of the battle, was inefficient at best.
+The radar sets on the four boats carried were relatively primitive and sometimes malfunctioned.
 When the four boats with radar left the scene of the battle, the remaining boats, including PT-109, were deprived of the ability to determine the location or approach of the oncoming destroyers, and were not notified that other boats had already engaged the enemy.

 Late in the night, PT-109 and two accompanying PTs became the last to sight the Japanese destroyers returning on their northern route to Rabaul, New Britain, New Guinea, after they had completed dropping their supplies and troops at 1:45 a.m. on the southern tip of Kolombangara.
 The official Navy account of the incident listed radio communications as good, but PT commanders were also told to maintain radio silence until informed of enemy sightings, causing many commanders to turn off their radios or not closely monitor their radio traffic, including Kennedy.